 Occasionally, though, the activism seems to get through to brands, says Byrne.
 H&M, for example, recently partnered with PETA to release a collection of vegan products, featuring materials like “flower down” — made from dried wildflowers — instead of the usual goose down, and vegan knits to replace sheep’s wool.
 “All of that comes from a history of communicating with them and letting them know how important it was to their consumers to be able to get these ethical, sustainable, cruelty-free options,” says Byrne.

 Still, for many activists, collaborating within the status quo is hardly a success.
 Instead, they’re looking to disrupt the industry for good.
 “Civil disobedience gets attention, and it draws people into looking further into the message of what the protest is about,” says See.
 “This type of protest has been known to work throughout history and in the moment people disagree with it.
-But then ultimately, they realise that it actually was necessary.”
+But then ultimately, they realize that it actually was necessary.”